coefficient-labs-github/organic-social-pipeline/README.md

 ```

 ### **2️⃣ Set Up API Keys**
-Ensure that all required API keys are present in the `config/` directory.
+Ensure that all required API keys are present in the `.env/` file.

 ### **3️⃣ Run the Full Pipeline**
 ```bash